connororr/Airautomation-static/README.md

-## New Website for Air & Automation
+## New Website for Air & Automation - Frontend only

-The current website is around 20 years old, http://airautomation.com.au/we10_cylinders.html, and needs to be updated.
-There are wireframes of some of the pages in src/mockups.

-#### What needs to be done
-Currently four pages need to be made:
-1. about us page
-2. industry page
-3. valve/cylinder page
-4. contact us page.

-In the future I would also like to make an online product catalogue, and maybe online store, similar to this https://www.festo.com/us/en/c/automation/industrial-automation-id_pim2/ for pneumatic parts that are imported from italy.
+This is a version of the project at https://github.com/connororr/Airautomation.
+This project will just be a static site.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).